asanetargoss/HardcoreAlchemy/README.md

 * `core/` - A mod project which contains shared code required by the other projects.
 * `tweaks/` - A mod project containing magic and survival tweaks, aiming for a minimal number of dependencies.
 * `creatures/` - A mod project for balanced morphing mechanics and tweaks to mob mods.
 It requires Changeling.
 * `magic/` - A mod project containing features which make magic mods work better in a hardcore respawn gameplay context.
-It also contains various tweaks and fixes for magic and utility mods.
+It also contains various tweaks and fixes for magic mods.
 * `survival/` - A mod project containing various features related to nutrition, thirst, and crop growth.
 It interacts with various survival and crop mods.
-* `modpack/` - A mod project intended for the Hardcore Alchemy modpack.
-It adds guidebooks and integration tests.
-If you are building your own modpack, you most likely do not want to use this mod.
+* `capstone/` - A mod project which handles magic/survival cross-mod compatibility for GPLv3-licensed mods.
+It also adds guidebooks and integration tests for the Hardcore Alchemy modpack.

 ### Notes on Windows and IntelliJ IDEA